THE TEAM

 |

 Malvina Skorska, PhDMalvina earned her PhD under the supervision of Dr. Tony Bogaert.
-She is presently a postdoctoral fellow at CAMH in Toronto on a CIHR-funded postdoc position.
+She was then a postdoctoral fellow at CAMH in Toronto on a CIHR-funded postdoc position.
 When in the Brock Laboratory of Intergroup Processes, Malvina published two papers (Hodson & Skorska, 2015; Skorska et al., 2018) on prejudice-related topics.
 Malvina's ResearchGate page can be found here, and her personal webpage can be found here.
+She is presently an Assistant Professor at the University of Toronto.

 |